mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - False negative Problem!! (detail analysis) [sampling method for CL]
     - Aim: Boosting results
   - Methods to Mitigate false negative impacts (how? what? how much impact! significant means?? what are other methods?)
-  - Hypothesis: RAndomly taken negative samples (leaked negative)
+  - Hypothesis: Randomly taken negative samples (leaked negative)
   - Overview
     - identify false negative (how?): Finding potential False negative sample [3.2.3]
     - Then false **negative elimination** and **false negative attraction**